HISTORY

 During the 1939-1945 war period, the activities of the Federation ceased entirely.

-Only thanks to the great efforts made by Prof. Haller, who had retained his role of IFATCC President, supported by E. Sack (President of ACIT), it was possible to restart the Federation activities.
-The first meeting of the Delegate Council after the war was in Basel on March 29th 1952.
-Delegates came from Austria, France, Germany, Holland, Italy and Switzerland.
+Only thanks to the great efforts made by Prof. Haller, who retained his role as IFATCC President and was supported by E. Sack (President of ACIT), was it possible to restart the Federation’s activities.
+The first meeting of the Delegate Council after the war was in Basel on March 29th, 1952.
+Delegates came from Austria, France, Germany, Holland, Italy, and Switzerland.
 The Society of Dyers and Colourists was represented by an observer.

 The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) became an affiliate member in 1967.